It's Halloween season—and audiences everywhere are about to be scared out of their wits by some horror-inducing presentations.

 Like me, you may be a huge fan of The Walking Dead.
 Or perhaps you laughed and screamed your way through Shaun of the Dead, or thrilled to the amusement park scene in Zombieland.
 From Abraham Lincoln vs. The Zombies to Zombies!
 Zombies!
 Zombies!, we can all appreciate good zombie fare (though probably not at dinnertime).
 And boy, are these lovable stiff-walkers popular: Wikipedia lists 660 zombie films!

-1. Speak to other living things.
 Let's face it: zombies don't relate well to the still living.
 And they'll do anything to avoid talking to them.
 In a zombie's universe, inanimate objects are much safer sources of their attention while they're speaking (unless they haven't chewed on an arm or a leg for four hours or more).
 Manuscripts, note cards, PowerPoint screens, their shoes, the ceiling, and even the back wall are popular destinations for a zombie's gaze.
-So avoid the Undead Stare and look at your listeners, making a connection as you discuss the things you share an interest in.
+So avoid the Undead Stare and look at your listeners, making good eye contact as you discuss the things you share an interest in.
 Your talk will come to life!
 (If it wasn't there already.)

-4. Don't Move like a Corpse.
 Did you know that the theory of embodied cognition states that movement itself helps you think?
-No wonder zombies stink at conveying their messages--they move like blocks of wood with legs!
+No wonder zombies stink at conveying their messages—they move like blocks of wood with legs!
 Added to this is the fact that an audience needs visual variety during a speech.
 Body language (and here I mean movement from live bodies, not dead ones) can also help audiences engage with you and retain your key points if you move to different parts of the stage.
 Using appropriate movement and gestures is an exciting area of public speaking effectiveness.
 Learn to do so now, while you're still breathing.
-To help, here are the 5 key body language techniques of public speaking.

-5. Talk.
-Don't.
-Grunt.
 You know what this sounds like: the speaker peppers his or her speech with "uh," "um," "you know," and "uuuuuuh . . . need blood!"
-These are called vocalized pausesor vocal fillers.
+These are called vocalized pauses or vocal fillers.
 Zombies make these sounds because their mouths are filled with dirt, worms, and sometimes chipped teeth if they've chewed their way through a tombstone.
 But you're probably not in that situation when you speak, right?
-If you find yourself using vocal fillers too frequently, practice with a tape recorder or smartphone.
+To stop staying "uh" and "um" when you speak, practice with a tape recorder or smartphone.
 Don't videotape yourself because you'll be seduced by the visual.
 If all you have to pay attention to is your voice, you'll gradually improve in eliminating these utterances which are nothing but, well, dead air.

 Key takeaways from this blog: